LeanKit-Labs/autohost/README.md

 ```

 ### reply( envelope )
 Sends a reply back to the requestor via HTTP or web socket.
 Response envelope is expected to always have a data property containing the body/reply.
-HTTP responses can included a statusCode property (otherwise a 200 is assumed).
+HTTP responses can included the following properties

+ * `statusCode`: defaults to 200
+ * `headers`: a hash of headers to set on the response
+ * `cookies`: a hash of cookies to set on the response.
+The value is an object with a `value` and `options` property.

 ```javascript
 	envelope.reply( { data: { something: 'interesting' }, statusCode: 200 } );